-Trust plays a role not just in employee recruitment and retention, but in everything from the benefits employers offer to their cultural norms.
-As leaders welcome Gen Z into the workplace, they’re learning that this generation insists on transparency and trust in a way that prior ones simply did not.
+Culture of trust plays a role not just in employee recruitment and retention, but in everything from the benefits employers offer to their cultural norms.
+As leaders welcome Gen Z into the workplace, they’re learning that this generation insists on transparency and steps to build trust in a way that prior ones simply did not.

 Frankly, today’s employees have high expectations.
 Edelman’s 2020 Trust Barometer found that 73% expect to have the opportunity to help shape the future of society.
 The same percentage say they expect to be included in company planning.

 Evident among younger employees, in particular, are four trust-related trends:

 1. Flexible work is becoming a table-stakes benefit.

 The giant leap that technology has made over the last decade means most employees are now able to work from home.
-Many now see that as a right rather than a privilege earned with trust.
+Many now see that as a right rather than a privilege earned with high trust.

 According to FlexJobs, which leases coworking space to companies, 80% of the 7,300 surveyed workers said they’d be more loyal to their employer if it gave them flexible work options.
 More than half (52%) have attempted to negotiate such arrangements themselves.

 It’s understandable that many employers are hesitant to give workers total freedom to work when and where they want.
 But technology — the very thing that has made this trend possible in the first place — can also be used to create accountability.
 Communication platforms like Slack show when workers are online, and time-tracking tools can ensure they spend their time in ways that are actually valuable to the company.